AlenBosnjak/work_sample_machine_learning/README.md

   * Forward

 # 3.Train the neural network
-After creating the three datasets the Models were trained and reached the best model(no_players.ipynb) reached an accuracy of 53% on the validation set.
+After creating the three datasets the Models were trained and the best model(no_players.ipynb) reached an accuracy of 53% on the validation set.
 The goal was the classification of a match into one of the three classes "Heim", "Auswärts" and "Remis" which translate to "home", "away", "draw".

 The validation and building of the neural networks can be found under :arrow_right: **tensorflow**